31. Central America part 1 – 2013

 The cabins are screened (no air conditioning).
 The Howler monkeys and the birds woke us up each morning at about 5am.

-One day, as we walked up from our cabin (200 steps) to the main house, we saw 2 scarlet macaws eating palm fruit right on our trail.
+One day, as we walked up from our cabin to the main house, we saw 2 scarlet macaws eating palm fruit right on our trail.
 They were very entertaining to watch and provided great photo opportunity.

 Finca Rosa Blanca, near San Jose